Alvipas/meteo_station_android_internet/README.md

 ### 2.3 WiFi hotspot
 There are two main steps to be taken: configuring the wireless access point (WAP) and configuring the network interface.
 > For this project, I used a Ralink RT5370 usb dongle, as my raspberry pi had no WiFi card.
-You can check if the Raspberry is detecting the usb dongle running > lsusb.
+You can check if the Raspberry is detecting the usb dongle running (> lsusb).

 #### 2.3.1 WAP
 The wifi hotspot is configured with hostapd.
 You can find a more detailed example [here](http://va.nce.me/Creating_an%20Access_Point.html)